algogz/questions/q/acloud-saa-test2.md

 ### Question 30:

+You have a custom VPC for your organization.
+You discover that one of your developers has created an RDS instance in the default VPC and this is in violation of company policy.
+You need to create this RDS instance inside your custom VPC with as little effort as possible.
+What should you do?

 - A. Use the RDS Import/Export Wizard to Migrate the RDS instance across to the custom VPC
 - B. Use AWS Database Migration Service